Living with SMS

 What might help?

-Practice skills at convenient times – Learning to dress can be practised at other times of the day, not just during the hectic morning period.
+Teaching dressing skills – practice skills at convenient times, learning to dress can be practiced at other times of the day, not just during the hectic morning period.

 There is no evidence to suggest that general cognitive ability declines in adults with SMS.
 Furthermore, the profile of strengths and weaknesses demonstrated in the syndrome seems to be fairly consistent across the lifespan, with adults showing similar strengths in verbal comprehension compared to working memory to those shown in children.
 Thus, the principles of strategies that play to the strengths of younger individuals, such as visual prompts and timetables, may also be effective with older individuals, if tailored to be age-appropriate.

 When people with SMS are children, caregivers can make decisions on their behalf, however, when they become adults this may change.
 As individuals with SMS become older, issues might arise around their ability to make decisions, from whether to go to the shops to whether to have an invasive medical procedure; this is usually referred to as ‘mental capacity’.

 There is legislation which governs how this ability is assessed and what steps should be taken if an individual does not have capacity to make such decisions.
 This can have important implications for the lives of individuals with SMS who have an intellectual disability.
 Where an individual is deemed to have capacity they will be able to make these decisions themselves.
 If a person is deemed, after assessment, not to have capacity, then a caregiver or professional (e.g. a support worker) may make decisions on their behalf, which must be in their best interests.
 In addition to medical issues and day-to-day life, capacity may affect issues such as planning for the future, e.g. financial decisions and decisions about living arrangements.

 The implications of mental capacity will differ depending on where families are located, with different countries having different systems.